pallets/flask/docs/extensiondev.rst

 6. Approved extensions must define all their dependencies in the `setup.py` file unless a dependency cannot by met because it is not available on PyPI.
-7. The extension must have documentation that furthermore uses one of the two Flask themes for Sphinx documentation.
+7. The extension must have documentation that uses one of the two Flask themes for Sphinx documentation.
 8. The setup.py description (and thus the PyPI description) has to link to the documentation, website (if there is one) and there must be a link to automatically install the development version